tardate/LittleArduinoProjects/README.md

 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

 ## 115 Projects...
-Latest addition - [R2RDAC](./playground/R2RDAC) - test a 16-bit R2R digital to analog converter with shift register interface.
+Latest addition - [R2RDAC](./playground/R2RDAC) - a 16-bit R2R digital to analog converter with shift register interface.

 | Project                                                            | Category                   | Description                               |
 |--------------------------------------------------------------------|----------------------------|-------------------------------------------|